I'm taking hormone therapy for menopause symptoms, and my monthly menstrual periods have returned. Is this normal?

 - Endometrial cancer

-In addition to a careful history and physical examination, laboratory tests and diagnostic procedures may be used to identify the cause of abnormal bleeding in menopausal women.
+In addition to a detailed medical history and physical exam, your doctor may order lab tests or perform a diagnostic procedure to identify the cause of abnormal bleeding after menopause.

 See more Expert Answers